ministryofjustice/nomis-user-roles-api/scripts/add-roles-to-users/README.md

 ## Adding users and roles

-Add the list of nomis usernames (must be uppercase) to the users file
+Add the list of nomis usernames to the users file

 Add the list of role codes to the roles file